dcchan98/cpp_training_ground/README.md

 - commands for python script
   - Generate single file and copy all
   - optional flag to remove print and pprint and cout
+  - optional flag to run

+  - optional flag to copy to clipboard
+  - leetcode mode
       - optional flag to remove main (for leetcode)
       - optional parameter (class name) to have generated file only include that class  (for leetcode)

 # TODO Clion being free for practice , and good ui, and me being a fan of jetbrains, and setting up run configs to use std=c++23 , as well as run config for python